About this group

 Despite feeling fit and healthy they may find it difficult to get a reasonable travel insurance quote because of the medical questions insurers ask all people.
 These can be generic and don't feel like they take into account individual circumstances.

-Once you have completed them, the insurers that can offer cover may ask for more information.
 Insurance companies have different views on cancer so although some may refuse quotes others take a greater interest in personal circumstances.

 - The type of surgery you have had